Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

+{\bf (a) Voxel Grid Encoding}.
+The voxel-grid encoder takes a point cloud as input and generates for each spatial attention voxel cell $\mathcal{C}_i$ two latent variables $\mathbf{z}^{where}_i \in \mathbb{R}^3$ and $\mathbf{z}^{apothem}_i \in \mathbb{R}^3$ to propose a glimpse $\mathcal{G}_i$ potentially occupied by an object.
 To better capture the point cloud information in $\mathcal{C}_i$, we build a voxel pyramid within each cell $\mathcal{C}_i$ with the bottom level corresponding to the finest voxel grid.
-We aggregate information hierarchically using PointConv-PointGNN pairs from bottom to top through each level of the pyramid for each cell $\mathcal{C}_i$.
-For each layer of the pyramid, we aggregate the features of all points and assign it to the centre of mass of points within a voxel cell.
-Then PointGNN is employed to perform message passing on the radius graph built on all new points.
+We aggregate information hierarchically using PointConv-PointGNN pairs from bottom to top through each level of the pyramid.
+For each layer of the pyramid, we aggregate the features of all points and assign it to the point spawned at the center of mass of the voxel cell.
+Then PointGNN is employed to perform message passing on the radius graph built on all spawned points.
 The output of the final aggregation block produces $\mathbf{z}^{where}_i$ and $\mathbf{z}^{apothem}_i$ via the re-parametrization trick \cite{VAE}.

 We obtain the offset distance of a glimpse center from its corresponding grid cell center using $\Delta g_i=\tanh(\mathbf{z}^{where}_i)\cdot L$, where $L$ is the maximum offset distance.
 The apothems of the glimpse in the $x, y, z$ direction is given by $\Delta {\bf g}^{apo}_i =T(\mathbf{z}^{apothem}_i)(\mathbf{r}^{max} - \mathbf{r}^{min}) + \mathbf{r}^{min}$, where $T(\cdot)$ is the sigmoid function and $[\mathbf{r}^{min}, \mathbf{r}^{max}]$ defines the range of apothem.